panda3d/panda3d-docs/programming/internal-structures/other-manipulation/creating-textures.rst

 you want to weight the colors use ``getBright(x,y, r,g,b)`` where r,g,b are the weights for their respective channels.

-There are several other useful functions in the class this the API Reference for more information.
+There are several other useful functions in the class, which are described on the :class:`~panda3d.core.PNMImage` page in the API Reference.

 Getting the Image of a Texture
 ------------------------------